 If you're at a loss for side dishes to make for this season's holiday dinners, consider popping some sprouts in the oven.
 You won't be disappointed.

 Perfect Roasted Brussels Sprouts Nutrition Notes:

 Brussels Sprouts are a healthy cruciferous vegetable that are high in fiber, vitamin C and vitamin K. Go ahead and have a couple of servings if you like.

 If you need to cut back on sodium try using a little less salt than the recipe says.

 - salt and pepper

-- Toss brussels sprouts with oil, water, 3/4 tsp salt and 1/4 tsp pepper in a large bowl.
+- Toss brussels sprouts with oil, water, ¾ teaspoon salt and ¼ teaspoon pepper in a large bowl.
 Transfer sprouts to a rimmed baking sheet and arrange them with cut sides down.